realtime-framework/Angular2Chat/README.md

 Enter a message in the input field and it will be broadcasted to all other windows running the example.

-The Angular2 project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.28.3.
+The Angular project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.28.3.

 We have simply added the `realtime-messaging` module dependency in the package.json file: